-This session opened with a final poll question (Figure 4) concerning the quality and timeliness of subrecipients' progress reports.
+This session opened with a final poll question3 (Error!
+Reference source not found.) concerning the quality and timeliness of sub-recipients' progress reports.
 The majority (64%) said the reports met these expectations "very often," and 14% said "always."
-While no one answered "never," 7% responded with "rarely," and 14% with submitted Participants had a mutual interest in each other's technology, including methods of tracking both vertically and horizontally.
-Tools ranged from shared spreadsheets, to Oracle PeopleSoft products, to Microsoft 365's SharePoint, Project, and Box.
+While no one answered "never," 7% responded with

+"rarely," and 14% with

 "sometimes."
-A short conversation about the poll results occurred first, followed by a facilitated discussion and peer participation session led by the FTA Office of Planning.
-The peer interaction was captured for participants to record their thoughts about challenges, opportunities, and takeaways using a virtual "whiteboard."
+A short

+conversation about the poll

+results occurred first, followed

+by a facilitated discussion and

+peer participation session led

+by the FTA Office of Planning.

+The peer interaction was

+captured for participants to

+record their thoughts about

+challenges, opportunities, and

+takeaways using a virtual

+"whiteboard."